 Painkilling drugs in labour (opioids such as pethidine, diamorphine, meptid and remifentanyl)

 Pethidine, diamorphine and meptid are pain relieving drugs given by injection into the thigh.
-Some hospitals offer remifentanil, which is a very strong, short-acting painkiller given via a drip that you can control yourself using a machine.
+Some hospitals offer remifentanyl, which is a very strong, short-acting painkiller given via a drip that you can control yourself using a machine.
+For more details, see our articles about intramuscular opioids and remifentanyl.

 Epidural analgesia is a local anaesthetic injected into the space between two vertebra in your back.
 It usually removes all pain and most feeling from the waist down.